eddiechu/passbox/README.md

 # A good password habit is important.

-You may consider “Password Manager”, but worry about it is black box software, don't know if they are vulnerable, reliable or recoverable
+###### You may consider “Password Manager”, but worry about it is a black box software, don't know if they are vulnerable, reliable or recoverable

-If you search in Google, there are many pros and cons about it.
+###### If you search in Google, there are many pros and cons about it.

 ###### Let’s back to the basic, here is a simple program providing you a quick, easy, and hassle-free way.
 It is coded by HTML and Javascript, which operate transparently, not a black box, no trick.
 You can download and open it on your mobile, PC or Mac too